sarnikaa/sarnikaa/README.md

-# 👋 Hey there, I’m Poorvika C!
+# 👋 Hey there, I’m Sarnika!!

 🎓 3rd Year Integrated M.Sc Data Science Student at PSG College of Technology
 💡 Passionate about building intelligent systems that bridge data and real-world applications